number42net/timedial/sidecars/website/src/content/simulators.md

 ]
 ```

-Only the `[emulator]` section is required—the rest is optional and can be customized as needed.
+Only the `[emulator]` section is required-the rest is optional and can be customized as needed.
 Once the `simulator.toml` file is updated, your simulator will appear in the main menu of TimeDial.org.

 ## Compression